This series consists of talks in the areas of Cosmology, Gravitation and Particle Physics.

 The nature of dark matter is a fundamental problem in cosmology and particle physics.
 Many particle candidates have been devised over the course of the last decades, and are still at stake to be soon discovered or rejected.
 However, astronomical observations, in conjunction with the phenomenological efforts in astrophysical modeling, as well as in particle theories to explain them, have helped to pin down several key properties which any successful candidate has to have.

 Fluctuations of the 21 cm brightness temperature before the formation of the first stars hold the promise of becoming a high-precision cosmological probe in the future.
 The growth of over densities is very well described by perturbation theory at that epoch and the signal can in principle be predicted to arbitrary accuracy for given cosmological parameters.
-Recently, Tseliakhovich and Hirata pointed out a previously neglected and important physical effect, due to the fact that baryons and cold dark matter (CDM) have supersonic relative velocities after recombination.

 We observe a finite subvolume of the universe, so CMB and large scale structure data may give us either a representative or a biased sample of statistics in the larger universe.
 Mode coupling (non-Gaussianity) in the primordial perturbations can introduce a bias of parameters measured in any subvolume due to coupling to superhorizon background modes longer than the size of the subvolume.
 This leads to a "cosmic variance" of statistics on smaller scales, as the long-wavelength background modes vary around the global mean.